daenamkim/pepe/README.md

 After finishing build, in `dist` directory you can see binary files for macOS, Linux and Windows.

 ![PePe Distributions](./readme/dist.png)

+# TODO in the future

+- [ ] Multiple connections of peers.
+- [ ] Building up a signaling server using Serverless.
+- [ ] Automatic getting candidate nodes on running client app.
+- [ ] Cool TDD.

 # Useful Resources